Stand up for the facts!

 PolitiFact has had a front-row seat as these viral videos dropped in social media feeds, where they have the potential to thrive or die based on individual platforms’ policies against misinformation.
 The videos generally painted Harris, the Democratic presidential nominee, and her running mate, Minnesota Gov. Tim Walz, in a negative light and implied that the security of U.S. elections is in shambles.

 "Russia cares about this election because of the existential threat they face in Ukraine," Darren Linvill, Clemson University communication professor, told PolitiFact.
 He said the election disinformation flowed out of Russia’s already established disinformation campaign that aimed to undermine Western support for the war in Ukraine.
-With Trump, who has expressed admiration for Russia’s prime minister, promising to end the war there in 24 hours, the election’s outcome has long been expected to impact U.S.-Ukraine relations and the war as a whole.
+With Trump, who has expressed admiration for Russia’s president, promising to end the war there in 24 hours, the election’s outcome has long been expected to impact U.S.-Ukraine relations and the war as a whole.

 Melanie Smith, director of research for the Institute for Strategic Dialogue think tank’s U.S. division, said these influence efforts are part of a strategy that extends beyond the election.